siv2r/bip-frost-signing/README.md

 - Applying plain tweaks after x-only tweaks.
 - Applying tweaks at all.
 - Dealing with messages that are not exactly 32 bytes.
-- Identifying a disruptive signer after aborting (aborting itself remains mandatory).
+- Identifying a malicious signer after aborting (aborting itself remains mandatory).

 If applicable, the corresponding algorithms should simply fail when encountering inputs unsupported by a particular implementation.
 (For example, the signing algorithm may fail when given a message which is not 32 bytes.)
 Similarly, the test vectors that exercise the unimplemented features should be re-interpreted to expect an error, or be skipped if appropriate.